Nimus-oes/frontend/05-Product Preview Card/README.md

 ## Acknowledgments

-This project is inspired by [the challenge from Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This project is inspired by <a href="https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa" target="_blank">the challenge from Frontend Mentor</a>.